Bicycle and Pedestrian Research Guide

 Resources for Researchers, Practitioners, Students and Community Members

 Over the past few decades, the topics of pedestrian safety and bicycle transportation have moved increasingly to the forefront.
 The United States, long considered a perfect fit for the automobile industry because of its relatively expansive countryside, is now a breeding ground for bicyclist and trails enthusiasts.
 European, Asian, Australian and other countries have pursued bicycle transportation and pedestrian-friendly cities even longer.

-This research was initiated and supervised by the Reference Librarian to the College of Urban and Public Affairs at Portland State University, in conjunction with Lynn Weigand PhD, the Director of the Initiative for Bicycle and Pedestrian Innovation (IBPI) at Portland State University.
+This research was initiated and supervised by the Reference Librarian to the College of Urban and Public Affairs at Portland State University, in conjunction with Lynn Weigand PhD.